eddiecqw/Neural-Network-within-limited-Training-time-that-maximize-the-accuracy-on-the-CIFAR-10-test-set/README.md

-# Neural Network within limited Training time that maximize the accuracy on the CIFAR-10 test-set
+# Neural Network Optimization within limited Training time on the CIFAR-10 test set
 The goal of this project is to improve a neural network's performance on the CIFAR10 dataset under a strict 10-minute training constraint, focusing on architectural optimization and efficient training strategies without using pretrained models.\
 ## 1. Summary:
 ### Approach: